blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Working with Colours/International Colour Consortium.md

-International Colour Consortium (ICC) is an industry consortium formed for cross-platform [[colour management]].
+International Colour Consortium (ICC) is an industry consortium formed for cross-platform [[Colour Management]].
 It has defined:

 - An open standard for a Colour Matching Module (CMM) at the OS level
 - [[Colour Profiles]] for